North Korea Unveils Cheonma-2 Tank Modelled on Russia’s T-14

 Active Protection Systems (APS)

 The Cheonma-2’s APS is a standout feature.
 Inspired by Russia’s Afghanit system, it uses four launchers positioned at the turret’s corners and sides to intercept incoming threats, such as RPGs.
-The Cheonma-2, which mirrors Russia’s T-14 design, was reportedly tested successfully at a 2023 Pyongyang defence exhibition.
+The Cheonma-2, which mirrors Russia’s T-14 design, was reportedly tested successfully at a 2023 Pyongyang defense exhibition.

 Design Influences and Features

 The Cheonma-2, which mirrors Russia’s T-14 design, represents a significant advancement compared to older North Korean models like the Songun-915.
-Its commander’s and gunner’s sights offer improved nighttime combat capabilities, while slat armour at the rear enhances survivability.
+Its commander’s and gunner’s sights offer improved nighttime combat capabilities, while slat armor at the rear enhances survivability.

 Regional Impact

 The unveiled Cheonma-2, a tank that resembles Russia’s T-14 design, poses a potential challenge to South Korea’s K1 and K2 tanks.
-Military analysts believe Cheongma-2’s modular armour and APS capabilities could outmatch South Korea’s existing defensive systems.
+Military analysts believe Cheongma-2’s modular armor and APS capabilities could outmatch South Korea’s existing defensive systems.
+Professor Sung Woo, a South Korean defense expert, argues that the Cheonma-2 unveiled, a tank that mirrors Russia’s T-14 design, necessitates enhanced networking capabilities and stronger APS for South Korean tanks to maintain parity.

 Potential Foreign Influence